 WHO HE IS, WHO HE WILL ALWAYS BE

 God doesn’t see us as the world does.
 He sees into our hearts.
 He knows exactly who we are.
-Returning to Him is all He’s ever wanted for us.
+Returning to Him is all He’s ever wanted.
 That’s why He leaves the ninety-nine to go after the one.
 I was that one.

 I’ve always loved this story, but today, it means so much more to me then than it once did.

-Yet, just like the shepherd in the parable, who did not walk away from even one of his flock, God did not walk away from me.
+Yet, just like the shepherd in the parable, who didn’t walk away from even one of his flock, God didn’t walk away from me.

 In retrospect, I know now that He was always there.
-I simply failed to hear Him when He called or to acknowledge Him when I did.
+I simply failed to hear Him when He called.
 It was my own shame and guilt that caused me to hide.
 It was my unwillingness to change and my fear of what would happen if I did that kept me locked in the prison I existed in.

-Towards the end, I honestly believed I would not survive.
+Towards the end, I honestly believed I wouldn’t survive.
 I was so physically depleted and so mentally exhausted that I just gave up.

 There truly does exist a moment when you’re so immersed in your own suffering that you don’t see anything beyond it or any way out of it.
 I’d reached that moment.
 I was surrounded on all side by darkness and just wanted to lay down and sleep forever.